Your marriage was plugging along until recently.

 The shock of divorce being a possibility.
 (As we said, this may be combined with relief on your spouse’s side.)

 Is on mostly on your shoulders: listening to what has led your spouse to leaning out of the marriage and take seriously how you have contributed to the problems.
-We have ideas for how you can do this difficult but powerful work for your marriage.
+We have ideas for how you can do this difficult but powerful work for your marriage in our First Step Guide.
+It’s available immediately.
+Material for leaning in wives is being developed.

 - Discernment Counseling, a specialized form of couples counseling designed for marriages where one spouse is leaning out of the marriage (and not sure about whether to work to save it), and the other spouse is leaning in.
 It’s a brief form of counseling that leads to a decision either to do serious marriage counseling, with divorce off the table, or to move towards divorce.
 We have trained discernment counselors around the country.

 - Marriage Counseling, which is appropriate when your spouse has decided to take divorce off the table for now and to work with you to revive your marriage.
-We have a list, every growing, of couples therapists we trust for your marriage. [insert]
+We have a vetted list of couples therapists we trust for your marriage.